Hometown - YA Fiction - Work in Progress

 how this 4-4 team was so confident.

-The third captain wasn’t laughing.
+The third captain wasn’t doing any

+Virginia Tech.
 Rivals.

-Jaylen was as fast they came.
+Devin was as fast they came.
+Quick,

-Quick, strong, and always well prepared.
+strong, and always well prepared.
 He made a living in opposing teams’

 backfields.
 And when he wasn’t there he was laying out any receiver dumb enough